-The DSL/headteacher will ensure that the sharing of information is in line with the following principles as outlined in: 'Information sharing advice for practitioners providing safeguarding services to children' that it is:
+The DSL/headteacher will ensure that the sharing of information is in line with the GDPR and following principles as outlined in: 'Information sharing advice for practitioners providing safeguarding services to children 2018' that it is:

-- Necessary, proportionate, relevant, adequate, accurate, timely and secure. - \circ $\,$ Information shared is necessary for the purpose for which it is shared. - $\circ~$ It is shared only with those individuals who need to have it. - $\circ~$ It is accurate and up-to-date. - $\circ~$ It is shared in a timely fashion. - \circ It is shared securely.
+- o Necessary, proportionate, relevant, adequate, accurate, timely and secure. - o Information shared is necessary for the purpose for which it is shared. - o It is shared only with those individuals who need to have it. - o It is accurate and up-to-date. - o It is shared in a timely fashion. - It is shared securely.

-16. Children's Concerns
+17. Childrens' Concerns